By Deborah Shane

 First, I had to honestly assess if there were any more mobility opportunities where I was.
 Then, I had to look at myself, with regard to what I really wanted to do and determine if I was qualified and prepared to do it.

 I spent almost a year, going on interviews, both locally and nationally, exploring other industries and employment jobs to try to see what resonated with me.

 As I look back, it was really a smart process and revealed a lot about me.
 Back then jobs were much more plentiful and there were a lot of them in my business.
 Today, I would not have those same choices and options.

 Here are some of the lessons that I learned about the career transition process that you can apply to today’s employment situation.

-- Be prepared and honest when presenting yourself.
 You really can’t fudge the truth with creating resume writing.
 Know what your strong assets are and lead with them.
-Don’t hide your liabilities, but don’t lead with them, we all have "stuff”, or we wouldn’t be human.
+Don’t hide your liabilities, but don’t lead with them, either.
+We all have "stuff," or we wouldn’t be human.

 Don’t wait until you are out of work or laid off.
 If we have learned one huge lesson from the current employment scenario, it's pay attention to and keep changing with change.

 I found this great blog post on the Harvard Business Review Website, "Get Ready to Become a Changemaker" by Bill Drayton and Valerie Budinich.

 "We are on the cusp of a fundamental change — a worldwide change in the skills everyone needs to succeed, in the nature of organizations, and in how businesses must be led."

 Career transition is happening all the time, even when you are working and employed.
 Keep moving and changing.
 Keep adding value for what you do.
 Stay relevant and current.
 Think about how you can become more indispensable!